Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 Let me answer some questions you might be having.

 **Q:** Who are you?
-**A:** I'm Isabela, a UX/UI designer at [Quansight Labs](https://labs.quansight.org/) who cares about accessibility and is fortunate to work somewhere where that is a respected concern.
+**A:** I'm Isabela, a UX/UI designer at [Quansight Labs](https://labs.quansight.org/), who cares about accessibility and is fortunate to work somewhere where that is a respected concern.
-I also spend time in the Jupyter ecosystem—especially around JupyterLab—though that is not the only open source community you can find me in.
+I also spend time in the Jupyter ecosystem—especially around JupyterLab —though that is not the only open-source community you can find me in.
 I like to collect gargoyles, my hair is pink, and I love the sunflower emoji :sunflower:.
 It's nice to meet you!

 **Q:** What is the Jupyter ecosystem and JupyterLab?
-**A:** [Project Jupyter](https://jupyter.org/) is an organization that produces open source software and open standards.
+**A:** [Project Jupyter](https://jupyter.org/) is an organization that produces open-source software and open standards.
 The Jupyter ecosystem is a term used to describe projects that are directly a part of or support Project Jupyter.
-JupyterLab is a one of it’s primary projects and a staple for the day to day work of many students, professionals, researchers, and more.
+JupyterLab is one of it’s primary projects and a staple for the day-to-day work of many students, professionals, researchers, and more.

 **Q:** What is accessibility?
 **A:** Accessibility is a term used to describe the practice of creating things in a way that